ELMARIT-R 1:2.8/90(II)

 Gallery

-With a digital camera, the difference in aperture of half a stop is hardly noticeable, and I think it is a good lens to keep as a backup lens when the 90mm is used infrequently.
+With a digital camera, the difference of half a stop is hardly noticeable, and if you don’t use the 90mm very often, I think it’s a good lens to keep as a backup lens.

 Focal length(mm)90